varun-m-singh/varun-m-singh.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!

 I am a Civil/Geotechnical Engineer currently pursuing my M.Sc. in Civil Engineering (Structural and Geotechnical track) at the University of Central Florida (UCF), where I also serve as a Graduate Researcher and Teaching Assistant.
 Prior to UCF, I earned my B.Sc. in Civil Engineering with First Class Honors from The University of the West Indies.

-With extensive industry experience at Trintoplan Consultants Limited and Atlantic Project Consultants, I have led geotechnical investigations, managed pavement rehabilitations, and executed complex foundation designs.
+I have extensive industry experience at Trintoplan Consultants Limited and Atlantic Project Consultants, I have led geotechnical investigations, managed pavement rehabilitations, and executed complex foundation designs.

 My current research interests bridge the gap between structural and geotechnical engineering, focusing on: